Loading

 Claude Stays in Control — External models are tools, not peers.
 Claude maintains full context awareness, reviews all suggestions, and executes all code modifications.
 This ensures the rewind mechanism works and prevents unauthorized changes from external models.

-Extensibility Through Data, Not Code — The provider framework, model routing table, and Skill definitions are all data-driven.
-Adding a new model, a new provider, or a new behavior pattern requires configuration changes, not architectural rewrites.
+Extensibility Through Data, Not Code — The provider framework, model routing table, tool metadata, and Skill definitions are all data-driven.
+Adding a new model, a new provider, a new Agent tool, or a new behavior pattern requires configuration changes, not architectural rewrites.
+The plugin-based tool system extends this principle: third-party tools declare their Planner behavior through metadata rather than requiring Planner modifications.

 Isolation as a Feature — The Agent runs in a child process.
 MCP Servers self-read their configuration.
 Skills are optional overlays.
 Each component can fail independently without cascading.
 This isolation also enables future enhancements (sandboxed code execution, parallel agents) without restructuring the core.